oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

      </copy>
      ```

-2. View the microservices website by navigating to
+2. View the microservices app by navigating to the website with the IP address
      ```bash
      <copy>
      https://<ip-address>
      </copy>
      ```

-3. You will be prompted by a login modal.
-Use `cloudbank` as the username and the password you provided earlier on.
+3. You will be prompted by the application to login.
+Use `cloudbank` as the username and the password you provided earlier on during setup.

      Username: `cloudbank`